matthewsullivan1/apihook/README.md

 ## License

 This project is for educational purposes only.
-Ensure you comply with applicable laws and ethical guidelines when using this code.
+Ensure you comply with applicable laws and ethical guidelines when using this code